symbol/symbol-docs/source/guidelines/sdk-development.rst

 Before starting
 ***************

-1. Review the technical documentation to become familiar with the :doc:`NEM built-in features<../concepts/account>`.
+1. Review the technical documentation to become familiar with the :doc:`Catapult built-in features<../concepts/account>`.
 2. Setup the `catapult in local environment via docker <https://github.com/tech-bureau/catapult-service-bootstrap>`_.
 3. :doc:`Check the API reference <../api>` and play with the API endpoints.
 4. Become familiar with the current :doc:`nem2-sdk via code examples <../concepts/account>` & :doc:`nem2-cli <../cli>` .